bigsql/spock/README.md

   The default in PostgreSQL is `false`.

-  This can be set to `true` only when `pglogical.conflict_resolution` is set to `error`.
+  This can be set to `true` only when `spock.conflict_resolution` is set to `error`.
 In this state, conflicts are not detected.

-- `pglogical.temp_directory`
+- `spock.temp_directory`
   Defines system path where to put temporary files needed for schema synchronization.
 This path need to exist and be writable by user running Postgres.

-  Default is empty, which tells PGLogical to use default temporary directory based on environment and operating system settings.
+  Default is empty, which tells Spock to use default temporary directory based on environment and operating system settings.

 ## Limitations and restrictions

 ### Superuser is required

-Currently pglogical replication and administration requires superuser privileges.
+Currently spock replication and administration requires superuser privileges.
 It may be later extended to more granular privileges.

 ### `UNLOGGED` and `TEMPORARY` not replicated